 Historically, courts have shown little interest in supervising the treatment of prisoners by correctional administrators.
-However, courts are now aware that they have an important role in protecting prisoners’ rights, and A document that sets out what a person wants to happen to their money and other property after they die. intervene in appropriate cases to protect those rights.
-Given the passing of the Charter, the scope for recognition of the rights of prisoners in Victorian prisons seems likely to be enhanced.
+However, courts are now aware that they have an important role in protecting prisoners’ rights, and will intervene in appropriate cases to protect those rights.
+Given the passing of the Human Rights Charter, the scope for recognition of the rights of prisoners in Victorian prisons seems likely to be enhanced.

 Every Victorian prisoner, under section 47 of the Corrections Act, has 15 rights: